Signs of Pregnancy/The Pregnancy Test

 Pregnancy is confirmed with a pregnancy test.
 A pregnancy test can be done on either

 urine or blood.
-Pregnancy tests find the presence of human chorionic gonadotropin
+Pregnancy tests look for the human chorionic gonadotropin hormone

-hormone (hCG).
-This is a hormone made by the placenta about 10 days after fertilization.
+(hCG).
+This hormone is made by the placenta about 10 days after fertilization.
+Pregnancy

-days of pregnancy.
-Pregnancy tests that use the woman's blood are done by a healthcare
+tests that use the woman's blood are done by a healthcare provider.
+They are often

-provider usually to get a very early diagnosis of pregnancy or to confirm an at-home
+done to get a very early diagnosis of pregnancy or to confirm an at-home pregnancy

-pregnancy test.
-Blood tests are very accurate and can find pregnancy by the second
+test.
+Blood tests are very accurate.
+They can find pregnancy by the second week after

-Women can conduct an at-home pregnancy test by testing a sample of urine about two
+Women can do an at-home pregnancy test by testing a sample of urine about 2 weeks

-weeks after conception, or about the time a period is due.
-Home pregnancy tests have
+after conception, or about the time a period is due.
+Home pregnancy tests have become

-become more accurate in the last decade.
-If the test is used correctly, most home
+more accurate in the last decade.
+If the test is used correctly, most home pregnancy

 Always talk with your healthcare provider to confirm a positive at-home pregnancy

-test with a more reliable pregnancy test and physical exam.
-If your at-home pregnancy
+test.
+Your provider will do a more reliable pregnancy test and physical exam.
+If your

-test results are negative, and you think you are pregnant, you should also talk with
+at-home pregnancy test results are negative, and you think you are pregnant, you should